arangodb/arangodb/CONTRIBUTING.md

     ./scripts/unittest go_driver --gosource ../go-driver/ --testCase View --goOptions:timeout 180m --cluster true

 This will invoke the test with a filter to only execute tests that have `View` in their name.
-As an aditional parameter we pass `-timeout 100m` to the driver test.
+As an additional parameter we pass `-timeout 100m` to the driver test.

 The driver integration also features JWT pass in.
 It will launch a cluster with 3 DB-Servers, as the tests expect to have at least 3 DB-Servers.